drewjoe907/NeuralNet/README.md

     sum passed to the
     Activation fuction -> sign(n) -> if n>=0 -> 1 if n < 0 -> -1

-whereever i refer to a neuron below - im really talking about a node which performs the perceptron algorithm

     Feed Forward:
     1. use hidden neuron to calculate a weighted sum.